HQ20/contracts/contracts/drafts/issuance/README.md

 ---
 ```
 constructor(
-    string memory _issuanceName,
-    string memory _issuanceSymbol,
-    uint8 _issuanceDecimals,
+    address _issuanceToken,
-    address _acceptedToken
+    address _currencyToken
 )
 ```
-Initializes the `Issuance` with the `_issuanceName`, `_issuanceSymbol` and `_issuanceDecimals` for the `IssuanceToken` that will be minted to investors and also takes as a paramater the address of the `_acceptedToken` that will be the ERC20 token that investors will pay in.
+Initializes the `Issuance` with the `issuanceToken` that will be minted to investors and also takes as a paramater the address of the `_currencyToken` that will be the ERC20 token that investors will pay in.

 ---
 ```